bluenviron/mediamtx/README.md

 ### Start on boot with systemd

 Systemd is the service manager used by Ubuntu, Debian and many other Linux distributions, and allows to launch rtsp-simple-server on boot.
+You have two choices:  install a release bundle or build and install yourself.

+#### Release Bundle

 Download a release bundle from the [release page](https://github.com/aler9/rtsp-simple-server/releases), unzip it, and move the executable and configuration in the system: